michalprzybyla/hedera-cli/README.md

 ### 4. CLI Initialization

 The Hedera CLI initializes automatically when you run any command.
-The CLI loads default plugins (account, token, network, plugin-management, credentials, state-management, topic, and hbar) and registers their commands.
+The CLI loads default plugins (account, token, network, plugin-management, credentials, topic, hbar, and config) and registers their commands.
 No manual setup is required.

 When you first run the CLI, it will: